odoo/mail-client-extensions/.github/PULL_REQUEST_TEMPLATE/bugfix.md

-#### Do you have tested this patch on another database without this issue, which one?
+#### Do you have tested this patch on another database without this issue?
+Which one?

+#### Which upgrade requests are affected by this issue?
+Also give `opw` id, if any.